-b.
+- b.
 Usual Frequency of Task: Up to one time daily.
-Task may be completed with bathing or showering.
+Task may be completed with bathing or showering. - c.
+Factors that Make Task Personal Care:

 A PCW may assist a client with shaving with an electric or a safety razor.